kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-2-helm-integration.md

 ---

 ## Introduction
-The [first article]({{< ref "docs/tutorials/microservices-1-basic-project-setup" >}}) in this series demonstrated how to setup a simple kluctl project that is able to deploy the [GCP Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo) to a local kind cluster.
+The [first tutorial]({{< ref "docs/tutorials/microservices-1-basic-project-setup" >}}) in this series demonstrated how to setup a simple kluctl project that is able to deploy the [GCP Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo) to a local kind cluster.

 This initial kluctl project was however quite naive and too simple to be any way realistic.
 For example, the project structure is too flat and will likely result in chaos when the project grows.
 Also, the project used self-crafted manifests while it might have been better to reuse feature rich Helm Charts.
-We will fix both these issues in this article.
+We will fix both these issues in this tutorial.

 ## How to proceed
-This article is based on the results of the first article.
-As an alternative, you can take the `1-basic-project` example project found [here](https://github.com/kluctl/kluctl-examples/blob/main/microservices-demo/1-basic-project) and use it the base to be able to continue with this article.
+This tutorial is based on the results of the first tutorial.
+As an alternative, you can take the `1-basic-project` example project found [here](https://github.com/kluctl/kluctl-examples/blob/main/microservices-demo/1-basic-project) and use it the base to be able to continue with this tutorial.

-You can also deploy the base project and then incrementally perform deployment after each step in this article.
+You can also deploy the base project and then incrementally perform deployment after each step in this tutorial.
 This way you will also gain some experience and feeling for to use kluctl.

 ## A simple refactoring